Route 66 Auto History is Alive and Well!

 While traveling down the famous highway, be sure to stop and visit the many Route 66 museums to get an intricate look at the history of the Mother Road.
 Be sure to check out this article to see where to dine during your drive.

-For help mapping out your route for your next RV getaway, look no further than RV Trip Wizard.
+For help mapping out your route for your next RV getaway, look no further than RV LIFE Trip Wizard.
 This online planning tool makes it easy to plan an RV-safe route.
 It can also locate interesting sites along the way, all according to your travel preferences.
-Get RV Trip Wizard with its accompanying RV LIFE App, and start planning your adventure today.
+Get RV LIFE Trip Wizard with its accompanying RV LIFE App, and start planning your adventure today.